 Growing up in Massachusetts, Lars took frequent family hiking trips as he climbed all of the New England 4,000 footers.
 After both working in the AMC’s hut system in the White Mountains in the 80’s, he and his wife, Jennifer, moved to Vermont.
 He immediately adopted the alpine portion of the Sunset Ridge Trail on Mount Mansfield.
 He received a Masters Degree in Natural Resources Planning from UVM, including a summer collecting visitor use data at Acadia National Park, and an internship with the Adirondack Nature Conservancy supporting the Summit Steward program.
 Lars became the Green Mountain Club’s Director of Field Programs in 1992.
 His time with the Club included production of a regional newsletter focused on the alpine zone, entitled Prenanthes, and hosting the regional alpine stewardship gathering.
 He also had a six month stint as Interim Executive Director.
 Upon leaving GMC in 1999, Lars became Executive Director of Keeping Track, a regional organization devoted to wildlife conservation planning and education.
 In 2004, another passion took hold and he changed careers to education, and he now works at the Burke (VT) Town School.
 He did not leave his career in natural resources behind, as he has taught third and fourth graders about forest ecology and Vermonters’ interaction with the land.
 Lars served as chairperson of the Bolton (VT) Conservation Commission and over ten years led efforts to protect and manage the town’s 400 acre Preston Pond Conservation Area.
 He and Jennifer live in Vermont’s Northeast Kingdom.

-David Crews is a writer and editor who currently resides in southern Vermont, ancestral land of Mohican and Abenaki peoples.
-Originally from the state of New Jersey, where he worked for fifteen years as a public high school Literature teacher, he now lives and works at Clear Brook Farm, an organic vegetable farm located in the Vermont valley.
-Editorial projects include Platform Review, where he serves as resident artist with ARTS By The People, as well as Writing the Land.
+Originally from the state of New Jersey, where he served for fifteen years as a public high school Literature teacher, David Crews now lives and works at Clear Brook Farm, an organic vegetable farm located at the edge of the Hoosic river watershed in the Vermont valley, ancestral land of Muheconneok and Abenaki peoples.
 He is author of Incantation, a limited-edition handmade chapbook of poems designed and produced by Josh Dannin of Directangle Press (2022), Wander-Thrush: Lyric Essays of the Adirondacks (Ra Press, 2018), and High Peaks (Ra Press, 2015)—a poetry collection that catalogs hiking the “Adirondack 46ers” in upstate New York.
 His newest work, Mônadenok, is a long lyric poem about Mount Monadnock in southern New Hampshire.

 Alicia is the Director of Development & Communications at the Green Mountain Club where she works to raise funds to maintain and protect the Long Trail while employing communications strategies to elevate the importance of this work and providing opportunities for individuals to connect with the trail.
 She has previously worked in development at Spectrum Youth & Family Services and various environmental education non-profits in Massachusetts.
 Alicia lives in Vermont with her family and in her free time you can find her exploring the Green Mountains by foot or ski.